pfknight8/Practicum_Portuguese/Gramática/participles_gerunds.md

 ### Ir + Gerúndio

+This construction is often referred to as *ir + gerúndio* in Portuguese, but it is still a participle.
+Technically, what this topic covers is not a proper verb tense on its own, per se, but it has the structure of a compound verb tense.

-The most common way gerunds are used in European Portuguese, this construction is used to expresses progress or gradualness.
+This is the most common way these "gerunds" are used in European Portuguese, this construction being used to expresses progress or gradualness.
 It expresses actions happening gradually or concurrently, with a sense of continuous progress, implying steady action.
 This is often synonymous with a simple present construction, but is often use to emphasis these meanings.

 This is NOT to be confused with the simple future "ir + infinitive," which means "going to..."